dmlc/gluon-cv/docs/how_to/contribute.rst

     - `utils <https://github.com/dmlc/gluon-cv/tree/estimator/gluoncv/utils>`_: anything else you find it's not appropriate to reside in other major components
 - `Python Scripts <https://github.com/dmlc/gluon-cv/tree/estimator/scripts>`_.
 Scripts folder includes training/evaluation/demo python scripts that people can play with and modify.
 You can use these script to train/evaluate models in development as well.
 - `Pretrained weights <https://github.com/dmlc/gluon-cv/blob/estimator/gluoncv/model_zoo/model_store.py>`_: organized by hashing codes, the pretrained weights are hosted on S3 bucket for all users to consume the models directly.
 Obviously, do not discard the best `params` file you have trained and evaluated, share with us in the PR, the organizers can help upload the weights and make it new algorithm easier to digest!
 - `Documents <https://github.com/dmlc/gluon-cv/tree/estimator/docs>`_.
-Let more people to know your new shining algorithm by adding the scores to the tables in model zoo website.
-[Contribute tutorials <#contribute-tutorials) for inference/training can definitely flatten the learning curve of users to adopt the new models.
+Let more people to know your new shining algorithm by adding the scores to the tables in model zoo website. `Contribute Tutorials`_ for inference/training can definitely flatten the learning curve of users to adopt the new models.

 About hybrid/non-hybrid models in GluonCV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~